Florian-BACHO/SimpleValueIteration/README.md

 # Reinforcement Learning - Markov Decision Process | Simple Value Iteration Algorithm
-A simple demonstration of the value iteration algorithm in C. This passive reinforcement learning algorithm is done on a simple 2D environment (with a goal and traps).
+A simple demonstration of the value iteration algorithm in C. This passive reinforcement learning algorithm is performed on a simple 2D environment (with a goal and traps).

 ## Requires